Learning Fine-Grained Correspondence with Cross-Perspective Perception for Open-Vocabulary 6D Object Pose Estimation: Methodology

 \subsection{Patch Correlation Predictor}

 The Patch Correlation Predictor module $\phi_C$ is the core innovation of FiCoP, implementing the coarse-to-fine cognitive mechanism.
-Instead of allowing unconstrained pixel-wise matching, the PCP generates a patch-to-patch correlation matrix as a spatial structural prior. $\phi_C$ establishes fine-grained spatial correspondences between feature maps from different perspectives through a structured patch-based correlation analysis.
+In open-world 6D pose estimation, unconstrained global matching frequently fails due to background clutter and texture ambiguities.
+The PCP addresses this task-specific bottleneck by serving as a local matching guide.
+Instead of allowing unconstrained pixel-wise matching, the PCP generates a patch-to-patch correlation matrix as a spatial structural prior.

+The PCP module $\phi_C$ establishes fine-grained spatial correspondences between feature maps from different perspectives through a structured patch-based correlation analysis.
 As illustrated in Fig.~\ref{fig_pcp}, the module processes two token feature sequences: $\widetilde{\mathbf{E}}^A$ and $\widetilde{\mathbf{E}}^Q$.
 Firstly, the module reshapes both features into spatial feature maps, then computes their correlation through matrix multiplication to obtain a similarity map of dimensionality $\mathbb{R}^{H_2W_2 \times H_1 \times W_1}$.
 This similarity map is subsequently partitioned into $G1 \times G2$ non-overlapping patches of size $P \times P$, where each patch represents local correlation patterns between the two views.
 The patch-split operation transforms the representation into $\mathbb{R}^{N_p \times P^2 \times H_2 \times W_2}$, with $N_p = \frac{H_1W_1}{P^2}$ denoting the total number of patches.

-The patch-level features then pass through $L_2$ convolutional blocks, each comprising a Conv2D layer, BatchNorm, and ReLU activation, which refine the patch representations while preserving spatial structure.
-A final convolutional layer with kernel size $P$ and stride $P$ aggregates information within each patch, followed by a Softmax activation to produce normalized correlation scores.
-The output $C_p$ is reshaped to $\mathbb{R}^{N_p \times \frac{H_2}{P} \times \frac{W_2}{P}}$, representing the probability of correspondence between each patch in the anchor view and query view.
-The resulting map $C_p$ explicitly indicates which local patches in the query are structurally correlated with a specific patch in the anchor.
-This map acts as a spatial filter: it highlights relevant object parts while suppressing irrelevant regions.
-This step effectively narrows the search scope for the final matching phase, ensuring that feature interactions are spatially constrained to valid topological regions.
+$L_2$ convolutional blocks refine these patch features, followed by a final $P \times P$ convolution and Softmax to produce normalized correlation scores $C_p \in \mathbb{R}^{N_p \times \frac{H_2}{P} \times \frac{W_2}{P}}$.
+This map explicitly identifies query patches structurally correlated with specific anchor patches, acting as a spatial filter to highlight object parts and suppress clutter.
+By narrowing the search scope, this step ensures subsequent feature interactions are confined to valid topological regions.